Skip to content

 Site Region:

-If you want to receive a copy of your report in PDF along with your notification, you can do so indicating it as part of your playbook settings:
+To receive a copy of your test report in PDF format along with your notifications, you can specify this in your Playbook Settings.

 yml